 The Algonquin, Haliburton and Muskoka regions offer a wide variety of mountain bike trails suitable for different skill levels.
-From Algonquin Park’s Old Railway Bike Trail suitable for families, to the professional Buckwallow Trails in Gravenhurst and downhill runs at Sir Sam’s in Haliburton there’s something for everyone.
+From Algonquin Park’s Old Railway Bike Trail suitable for families to the professional Porcupine Ridge Mountain Bike Trail in Bracebridge and downhill runs at Sir Sam’s in Haliburton there’s something for everyone.

 Looking to discover something new?
 Join us on Tuesday evenings in the spring, summer and fall for our weekly group rides, just bring your own bike or rent one of ours to experience trails not listed on this page.

 Algonquin Outfitters in Huntsville features a full-service bike shop with a complete line of parts and accessories for fixing or upgrading your bike.
 Our bike staff are riders who love the sport.
 If they aren’t in the shop chances are good you’ll find them out on the trails at local races.

 AO carries a full line of mountain bikes for whatever kind of riding you do: cross-country, trail, free ride, downhill or dirt jumping.
 Drop by the bike shop and ask about these special services: (705-787-0262 x24)

 The Minnesing Mountain Bike Trail is a steep, rugged mountain bike trail consisting of hilly, sometimes muddy, terrain filled with rock, roots and obstacles unsuitable for small children and unfit adults.

 This trail is intended for experienced mountain bikers only.
 Hazardous sections containing mud, sand/soft soil, exposed roots, and rocky uphill and downhill terrain exist throughout the trail.
 The use of a helmet is recommended and caution be taken to avoid injury and equipment damage.
 Park visitors using this trail do so at their own risk.
 (Trail Map) (Our Page)

 Length: 4.7 to 23.4 km